 The prosecutor Ana Lilian Caballero Arango is requesting four years in prison for Alina Bárbara and three years for Jenny.

-The trial, scheduled for January 30, 2026, before the Municipal People's Court of Matanzas, has been indefinitely suspended by Judge Ysenia Rodríguez Vázquez without setting a new date.
+The trial, scheduled for January 30, 2026, before the People's Municipal Court of Matanzas, has been postponed indefinitely by Judge Ysenia Rodríguez Vázquez without setting a new date.

 Despite being under house arrest for the past two years, Alina Bárbara has not stopped her monthly protests.

-The repressive pattern has been recurrent in 2026: on February 18, she was held for 12 hours along with activist Leonardo Romero Negrín, and on April 18, she was arrested and detained for nearly ten hours at the Police Unit.
+The repressive pattern has regularly repeated itself in 2026: on February 18, she was held for 12 hours along with activist Leonardo Romero Negrín, and on April 18, she was arrested and held for almost ten hours at the Police Unit.

-In its statement, it noted: "Once again, the Government of Cuba chooses to distance itself from any notion of democracy and shows its illegitimate nature against the citizens' right to dissent."
+In its statement, it noted: "Once again, the Government of Cuba chooses to distance itself from any notion of democracy and expresses its illegitimate nature against the citizens' right to dissent."

-Since March 2023, these peaceful protests have taken place every 18th of the month, demanding amnesty for political prisoners and the establishment of the rule of law.
+Since March 2023, she has been carrying out these peaceful protests on the 18th of each month, demanding amnesty for political prisoners and the establishment of the rule of law.

-In her Wednesday publication, the intellectual clearly summarized the meaning of her perseverance: "This is not about egocentrism or madness, as the oppressors have claimed in an attempt to discredit our determination.
+In her post on Wednesday, the intellectual clearly summarized the meaning of her perseverance: "This is not about egocentrism or madness, as the oppressors have claimed to try to discredit our persistence.
 It is about dignity.
-About holding our heads high and defending our civil rights."
+About holding our heads high and defending our citizen rights."

 Filed under: